-On August 16th 2020, Team Mayta The Brown Bear will be walking in the Los Angeles Virtual Congenital Heart Walk.
-Our goal is to raise money for The Children’s Heart Foundation, a foundation that funds research to advance the diagnosis, treatment, and prevention of congenital heart defects.
+On August 16th 2020, Team Mayta The Brown Bear walked in the Los Angeles Virtual Congenital Heart Walk.
+Our team raised 1K for The Children’s Heart Foundation, a foundation that funds research to advance the diagnosis, treatment, and prevention of congenital heart defects.

-Please donate $10, $20, $50, $100 or whatever you can directly to The Children’s Heart Foundation via our team page by clicking - DONATE HERE!
+Please continue to donate $10, $20, $50, $100 or whatever you can directly to The Children’s Heart Foundation via our team page by clicking - DONATE HERE!

 The FULL OF HEART FROM THE START initiative is our pledge to help support all the little heart warriors and their parents by taking three actions: